 | Extension Requirement | §20a Abs.
 5 AufenthG | Job offer for qualified employment |

-⚠️ Disclaimer: This is educational content, not legal advice.
-Immigration rules change.
-Always verify current regulations with official sources (BAMF, Ausländerbehörde) or consult an immigration lawyer for your specific situation.
-Information current as of January 2026.
+⚠️ Disclaimer: This guide is for informational purposes only and does not constitute legal, financial, or immigration advice.
+German immigration law changes frequently, and individual circumstances vary.
+Always verify current regulations with official sources (BAMF, Ausländerbehörde, or your local immigration office) or consult an immigration lawyer for your specific situation.